MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-dossier-themes/get-dossier-theme-json.md

 }
 ```

-Sample Response Code: 201 (Dossier theme instance is saved to metadata.)
+Sample Response Code: 201 (Dashboard theme instance is saved to metadata.)